rashid-m/corbettmaths/specs/portalv2.md

 |  Setup fees               |           Zero              |          Expensive            |

-## Becoming a custodian
+## Custodial vaults & custodian.

+Like mention earlier, Portal is a practical and secure system to construct cryptocurrency-backed assets without trusted intermediaries but it still needs to store the deposited cryto-assets somewhere in a decentralized manner.
+We're introducing two options: Incognito itself and Ethereum smart contract as custodial vaults.

 Anyone can become a custodian just by supplying some collaterals.
-The collaterals could be either in PRV or any pTokens such as pBTC, pETH, and pDAI.
+The collaterals could be either in PRV (for Incognito vault) or Ether/ERC20 (for Ethereum smart contract vault).

 In addition to miners/validators, the custodians have a crucial role in the Incognito network as they make cross-chain communication between the two blockchains possible and enable the choice of “incognito mode” for transfers of crypto assets.
-In return, custodians will “earn” porting fees and PRVs reward just similar to what miners/validators are receiving (of course, in different formula/amount).
+In return, custodians will “earn” porting fees and PRVs reward just similar to what miners/validators are receiving (of course, in a different formula/amount).

-## Custodial vaults

-Portal, a practical and secure system to construct cryptocurrency-backed assets without trusted intermediaries but it still needs to store the deposited cryto-assets somewhere in a decentralized manner.
-We're introducing 2 options: Incognito itself and Ethereum smart contract as custodial vaults in order to be able to leverage both the security and users (along with huge market cap) of each platform

 ## Proof verification